Kenneth Shoesmith, Cunard Line, Europe, America, 1929, color lithograph.

 Ocean liners were intricately constructed pieces of culture — in the appearance of their design, the elegance of their engineering and the division of their social space — and each with its own distinct personality.
 Drawing from international institutions and private collections, the exhibition brings together nearly 200 works including paintings, sculpture, models, furniture, lighting, wall panels, textiles, fashion, photographs, posters and film.
 The exhibition is co-organized with the Victoria and Albert Museum, London.

-Ocean Liners: Glamour, Speed, and Style is so-organized by the Peabody Essex Museum and the Victoria and Albert Museum, London.
-At the Peabody Essex Museum it is supported by generous gifts from the Fiduciary Trust Company and Eaton Vance Management as well a grant from the National Endowment for the Arts.
-Carolyn and Peter S. Lynch and The Lynch Foundation and the East India Marine Associates provided generous support.
+Ocean Liners: Glamour, Speed, and Style is organized by the Peabody Essex Museum and the Victoria and Albert Museum, London.
+Fiduciary Trust Company is the lead sponsor and Eaton Vance Management is a major sponsor.
+The exhibition is supported in part by a grant from the National Endowment for the Arts.
+Carolyn and Peter S. Lynch and The Lynch Foundation provided generous support.
+The East India Marine Associates of the Peabody Essex Museum provided additional support.

 Media Partners: Art New England and WXRV